dvirtz/musicbrainz-scripts/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Boost Software License - Version 1.0.
 See the [LICENSE](LICENSE) file for more information.